-We work to ensure that the most marginalised members of Hong Kong society – refugees, victims of torture and human trafficking, women, children, racial and ethnic minorities, LGBTQI+ individuals, and others – have the legal assistance they need to be protected in Hong Kong.
+Our lawyers at Justice Centre work to ensure that the most marginalised members of Hong Kong society – refugees, and victims of torture, human trafficking and forced labour – have the necessary legal information, support and representation to access protection and remedies in Hong Kong.

 We provide tailored and dedicated support to migrants who experience unique challenges due to gender, sexuality, sexual orientation, age, race or ethnicity, statelessness and/or other characteristics.